Vansh16aug/career-roadmap/README.md

 ## Usage

-- Fetch and sync the “top 10 engineering colleges” dataset:
+- Fetch and sync the "top 100 engineering colleges" dataset:

   ```bash
   npm run fetch:colleges
   ```

-  The script requests Perplexity for a JSON-only response, normalizes the data, then overwrites the header + 10 rows in the configured sheet tab.
+  The script requests Perplexity for a JSON-only response, normalizes the data, then overwrites the header + 100 rows in the configured sheet tab.

 - Build the project (for deployment environments that require compiled JS):